ruralinnovation/workflow-tiles/README.md

 Here you find a set of scripts moving spatial data in Postgis to a mapbox account.

+They have been put together into a makefile.
+You can find more about this one with `make help`.

+The tope rule of the makefile will build it up to `.mbtiles`, after that it is your choice to send this tiles to Mapbox (`make export_to_MB`).

+`config.mk` is used to specify the table you want to tiles and both zoom level (min and max, by default 11 and 9).

-We are using:
+We are using (hence you need to have them install):

 1.  gdal's `ogr2ogr` -> convert PG to geojson

-2.  tippecanoe -> convert geojson to mbtiles
+2.  `tippecanoe`` -> convert geojson to mbtiles

-3. R with the rmapboxapi wrapper to send tiles to mapbox
+3. R with the `rmapboxapi`` wrapper to send tiles to mapbox

 Resources on tippecanoe: https://github.com/mapbox/tippecanoe

-Useful bit of knowledge:
+Useful bits of knowledge:

 - `-P` or `--read-parallel` is only an option when using line-delimited JSON